pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2024-04-15-burger-bowl.markdown

 - Moving onto the <a href='/misc/dairy#mozzarella'>cheese</a>.
 In a <a href='https://amzn.to/4adxMft'>small bowl</a>, mix together <a href='/misc/dairy#cheddar'>shredded cheese</a>, cornstarch, and <a href='/misc/dairy#almond-milk'>almond milk</a>.
 This will get added into the <a href='/misc/meat#ground-beef'>beef</a> at the end.
 Set the bowl aside

 - Now for the burger.
 Heat a <a href='https://amzn.to/4rdR0HI'>large pan</a> over medium heat with <a href='/misc/olive-oil'>olive oil</a>.
 Add in the <a href='/misc/meat#ground-beef'>beef</a>, and cook until browned.
-Season with soy sauce, paprika, garlic powder, onion powder, black pepper, salt, and cayenne pepper
+Season with <a href='https://amzn.to/44VXByC'>soy sauce</a>, paprika, garlic powder, onion powder, black pepper, salt, and cayenne pepper
 - <img src='/assets/Food/Ground Meat/Burger Bowl/burger-bowl-5.jpg' alt='' class='instruction-image'>

 - Add the bowl of <a href='/misc/dairy#mozzarella'>cheese</a> into the pan, mix, and cover.
 Cook for just a minute or so to melt the <a href='/misc/dairy#mozzarella'>cheese</a> and a creamy sauce forms.
 Set the pan aside